CARS45 signs deal with Rensource on renewable energy - Vanguard News

-NIGERIA’S pioneer used-car buying service has signed a deal with Rensource, a renewable energy firm on power supply through renewable energy sources.
+Nigeria’s pioneer used-car buying service has signed a deal with a Rensource, a renewable energy firm on power supply through renewable energy sources.

 The deal will see Rensource deploying renewable power solution infrastructure to over 100 Cars45 inspection centres across Nigeria.